Configuration

 • Destination broker: This setting is used to select which broker to target.
 Valid options are Microsoft Azure, Amazon Web Services, Google IoT Core, and Custom.
 Depending on which broker is selected, some options will be locked to a certain value that is required for that broker.
 When set to Custom, all options will be available.

-• Authentication mode: Selects one of several authentication modes.
-Permitted values are None, Password, Certificate, Password – Certificate, and JSON Web Tokens.
-When JSON Web Tokens choice is selected, additional options will become available.
+• Authentication mode: Select one of several authentication modes: None, Password, Certificate, Password – Certificate, and JSON Web Tokens(JWT).
+When selecting JSON Web Tokens, additional options will appear.

 • Header:

-• Algorithm: Selects the algorithm used to generate the JWT.
+• Algorithm: It selects the algorithm used to generate the JWT.
 Valid options are RS256, RS384, RS512, HS256, HS384, HS512, ES256, ES384 and ES512.

 • Body: